Strategy highlights

 • Flexibility to deviate from the performance benchmark and to invest directly in a range of UK and international opportunities

-• Benefits from a broad perspective owing to our global, thematic outlook
+• Benefits from a broad perspective owing to our long-term thematic research

 Strategy profile